kubevela/kubevela/docs/en/platform-engineers/advanced-cue.md

 kubectl apply -f https://raw.githubusercontent.com/oam-dev/kubevela/master/docs/examples/advanced-cue/app1.yaml
 ```

-Then you will see the deployment behind webservice along with the K8s service and ingress behind the new-route trait created.
+Then you will see the deployment behind webservice along with the K8s service and ingress behind the ingress trait created.

 ### Generate multiple resources by using for loop